srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 ```

 The function loops through the previous layer's nodes and creates a connection from the current node to __each__ node in the previous layer (hence *__fully__ connected*).
-Remember, since nodes are structured in columns, we need to loop through the columns first, and then through the nodes inside each column respectively.
+Remember, since nodes are structured in columns, we need to loop through the columns first, and then through the nodes inside each column.

 So far so good.
 That was the easier of the two.
 Now, let's look at how the wiring (building connections) works for *convolutional* nodes.

+#### Backward Connections for Convolutional Layers

 As outlined above, a convolutional node is connected to a selected group of neighboring nodes, located within a quadratic region of *filter* size.
 This quadratic region (the filter or kernel window) needs to be calculated.